akshayubale1/SelfieLessActs/README.md

 # Integration With Mobile App

- we have integrated our cloud backend with the mobile application.
+ We have integrated our cloud backend with the mobile application.
   This app will make POST requests to acts.
 You will be able to select the category and user in the UI.